squidfunk/mkdocs-material/README.md

   social profiles, Google Analytics and Disqus - all with a few lines of code.

-* **Truly international** — thanks to many contributors, Material for MkDocs includes translations for more than 40 languages and offers full native RTL (right-to-left) support for languages such as Arabic, Persian (Farsi) and
+* **Truly international** — thanks to many contributors, Material for MkDocs includes translations for more than 40 languages and offers full native RTL (right-to-left) support for languages such as Arabic, Persian (Farsi) and Hebrew.

-  Hebrew.
+* **Accessible** — Material for MkDocs provides extensible keyboard navigation and semantic markup including role attributes and landmarks.
+Furthermore, the layout is entirely based on `rem` values, respecting the user's default font size.

 * **Beyond GitHub Markdown** — integrates natively with Python Markdown Extensions, offering additional elements like callouts, tabbed content